Consistent Dialogue Generation with Self-supervised Feature Learning: Proposed Approach

-where $||\cdot||_F$ represents the matrix Frobenius norm, and the $\texttt{diag}(\cdot)$ operator represents diagonalization of a matrix. $F$ is the feature extractor, and can be either $\Tcal$ or $\Pcal$. $M$ is the correlation matrix of $F$, computed from the current batch of data ($i$ runs through a mini-batch). $\mu$ represents the mean feature over mini-batch, \ie, $\mu_j = 1/N \sum_{i=1}^N F(s_i)_j $.
-Achieving a reasonable estimation of the correlation matrix requires a relatively large mini-batch size.
-The resulting final objective for the discriminator is: where $\lambda$ is a balancing hyperparameter. \paragraph{Utterance pair construction} One issue in constructing the positive/negative pair for the feature extractors is that the number of positive/negative pairs need to be balanced to achieve a robust empirical result.
-Moreover, when constructing positive pairs ($y = 1$), if the $s$ and $t$ are adjacent or close to each other in a dialogue, we might end up capturing adjacency pairs~\cite{sacks73} rather than conversational topics.
-For example, $s=$ {\it How are you?} and $t=$ {\it Fine.
-How are you?}.
-The captured similarity in the feature space of this pair is just a contextual appropriateness rather than topic/persona consistency.
-To alleviate this, we collect only those pairs that are more than 4 turns away from each other for positive pairs.
-We also note that persona features may influence the topic feature extractor because persona features can be weak signals for predicting whether two sentences are from the same dialogue.
-One remedy is to select utterances from different speakers within a dialogue session when constructing positive pairs for the topic extractor to minimize the influence of persona features.
+\paragraph{Utterance pair construction} One issue in constructing the positive/negative pair for the feature extractor is that the number of positive/negative pairs need to be balanced to achieve a robust empirical result.
+Moreover, when constructing the positive sample pairs with $y = 1$, if the $s$ and $t$ are adjacent or close to each other in a dialogue, we might end up capturing adjacency pairs~\cite{sacks73} rather than conversation topics.
+For example, $s=$ \texttt{'How are you?'} and $t=$ \texttt{'Fine.
+How are you?'}.
+The captured similarity in feature space of this $s,t$ pair is contextual appropriateness rather than topic/persona consistency.
+To alleviate this, we collect only those pairs that are more than 4 turns away from each other for the positive sample pairs.

+We note also that the persona features may affect the topic feature extractor because the persona features can be weak signals for predicting whether two sentences are from the same dialogue.
+One remedy is to select utterances from different speakers within a dialogue session when constructing the positive pairs for the topic extractor to eliminate as much as possible the effect of the persona features.
 However, this remedy can result in fewer positive pairs.
-Empirically, the topic extractor works well even without this remedy, presumably because other signals for topic extraction may overwhelm the weak signal from persona features.
-We provide some additional comments in the Appendix.
+Empirically the topic extractor works well even without this remedy, presumably because the strong signal from topic overwhelms the weak signal from persona.